p-vogt/BorderlessGraphicViewer/README.md

 - **Right mouse button:** Opens the context menu
 	- Open with Paint
 	- Save as PNG
+- **Middle mouse button:** Opens the color picker with the selected color preselected
+	- Copy the hex value to the clipboard
+	- Copy the rgb value to the clipboard
+	- Copy the rgba value to the clipboard
 - Resize with **shift** to keep the original aspect ratio

 ## Usage with Greenshot